-counters Display the VTP statistics for the switch. password Display the configured VTP password. status Display general information about the VTP management domain status. begin (Optional) Display begins with the line that matches the expression. exclude (Optional) Display excludes lines that match the expression. include (Optional) Display includes lines that match the specified expression. expression Expression in the output to use as a reference point.
+counters Display the VTP statistics for the switch. password Display the configured VTP password. devices Display information about all VTP version 3 devices in the domain.
+This keyword applies only if the switch is not running VTP version 3. conflicts (Optional) Display information about VTP version 3 devices that have conflicting primary servers.
+This command is ignored when the switch is in VTP transparent or VPT off mode. interface [interface-id] Display VTP status and configuration for all interfaces or the specified interface.
+The interface-id can be a physical interface or a port channel. status Display general information about the VTP management domain status. begin (Optional) Display begins with the line that matches the expression . exclude (Optional) Display excludes lines that match the expression . include (Optional) Display includes lines that match the specified expression. expression Expression in the output to use as a reference point.